This article talks about the Seshat Database, a knowledge graph providing meaningful data about all human societies.

-Named after the Egyptian goddess of wisdom, knowledge, and writing, Seshat, the Global History Databank aims to bring together the most current and comprehensive body of knowledge about human history in one place.
+Named after the Egyptian goddess of wisdom, knowledge, and writing, Seshat, the Global History Databank aims to bring together the most current and comprehensive body of knowledge about human history in a human graph.

 Researchers divided the world into a series of Natural Geographic Areas and collected datasets describing all of the specific historical societies or polities (an organized society; a state as a political entity) that had existed in those areas.
 By storing the data in a systematic way, different hypotheses about the rise and fall of large-scale societies across the globe and human history can be tested.

 Here are some facts about the data in the Seshat database project: